 The last good vintage to come out of the Castell Coch vineyard was 1911 and the vineyard went out of production shortly after the first world war.

 There are three names that will crop up if you’re talking about the history of twentieth century wine-making in England and Wales: Ray Barrington Brooks, Edward Hymans and Sir Guy Salisbury-Jones.

 - Shortly after the second world war Ray Barrington Brock set up a research laboratory in Oxted.
 He dedicated himself to studying vines and working out which of the approximately 600 varieties he tested would grow best in the UK.

 - Edward Hymans raised public awareness of the English and Welsh wine-making industry through his writing and broadcasting.
 His books, The Grape Vine in England and Vineyards in England (which he edited), are industry standards that are invariably found on the bookshelves of anyone seriously interested in pursuing vine-growing.

 - Sir Guy Salisbury-Jones was responsible, in 1951, for planting the first commercial vineyard in Great Britain since that at Castell Coch.
 Based at Hambledon in Hampshire it grew well and the first wines went on sale in 1954.

-There are approximately 400 vineyards in England and Wales commercially producing wine.
+There are approximately 400 vineyards in England and Wales commercially producing wine and commercially growing grapes in the UK climate.
 They range in size from less than one acre to the 265 acres of Denbies vineyard in Dorking in Surrey.
 Many vineyards provide wine-tasting opportunities and some are promoting themselves as tourist attractions with guided tours, restaurants and shops with some even offering bed and breakfast.